 Off to see the Wizard?
 Following the Yellow Brick Road?
 Or…maybe just taking stroll through Chicago?
 Before you click your red heels together to return home, take a trip to the Land of Oz, Oz Park in Chicago, Illinois, a Wizard of Oz-themed park.

-Oz Park is a public park in the Lincoln Park neighborhood in Chicago that features statues of many of the characters from the famous book (The Wonderful Wizard of Oz) and movie (The Wizard of Oz). in 1976 is was officially named in honor of Lyman Frank Baum, the creator of The Wonderful Wizard of Oz, who was a Lincoln Park resident in the 1890s.
+Oz Park Chicago is a public park in the Lincoln Park neighborhood that features statues of many of the characters from the famous book (The Wonderful Wizard of Oz) and movie (The Wizard of Oz). in 1976 is was officially named in honor of Lyman Frank Baum, the creator of The Wonderful Wizard of Oz, who was a Lincoln Park resident in the 1890s.

 In the early 1990s artist John Kearney was commissioned to create sculptures of the main characters from the Wizard of Oz to display in the park.
 Over the next twelve years he created four: The Tin Man, The Cowardly Lion, The Scarecrow, and Dorothy and Toto.

 Today those Wizard of Oz statues are the highlight of the Wizard of Oz Park in Lincoln Park, but aren’t the only attractions.
 There’s also an Emerald Garden and Dorothy’s Playlot, named for both the famous character and a generous donor.

 You can find the first Wizard of Oz statue at the northeast corner of the park: The Tin Man.
 He was installed in October 1995 and is made from old automobile parts.
 The one thing this statue doesn’t have?
 A heart.